stepas-toliautas/enccs-instructor-training/content/learners.md

    - 30 min exercises
 ```

-# The Science of Learning
+# Who are your learners?

 ```{questions}
   - What pedagogical concepts underpin ENCCS workshops?